top of page

 Crowd funding: kickstarter

-Can you spot all the animals on the mat?
-There’s a lot more hiding in every corner of the world if you look at the playmat through our app.
-The app lets children explore the world by giving them missions to find animals that represent diverse regions.
-As they play the animal treasure hunt, they will naturally learn geography and the culture of different countries around the world.
+Can you spot all the animals on the mat?When children look at the playmat through our app, they’ll discover many more animals hiding in every corner of the world.The app gives children missions to find animals that represent different regions, encouraging them to explore the world through play.
+As they embark on this animal treasure hunt, they naturally learn geography and the cultures of countries around the world — without even realizing they’re studying.

 The animal treasure hunt comes in various difficulty levels.
 Once your children complete a mission, they will be given a more challenging one.
 Not only will the game keep them busy for a while, but it will also provide them a sense of achievement.